 3. License.
-User acknowledges that User shall have only a limited, non-exclusive, non-transferable license to access and use the Product during the Beta Test period User acknowledges and agrees that it will not use the Product for any purpose that is illegal.
-Because the Product is a Beta Test version only and is not error or bug free, User agrees that it will access and use the Product carefully as instructed by CommodityLogic.
+User acknowledges that User shall have only a limited, non-exclusive, non-transferable license to access and use the Product during the Evaluation Period.
+User acknowledges and agrees that it will not use the Product for any purpose that is illegal.
+Because User’s use of the Product is for evaluation purposes only, User agrees that it will access and use the Product carefully as instructed by CommodityLogic.

-4. Report.
-This section intentionally deleted by the Parties.
+4. Term.
+The term of this Agreement shall be for a maximum period of six (6) months (the “Evaluation Period”).

 5. Termination.
-User may terminate this Agreement at any time prior to expiration of the Beta Test by ceasing to access or utilize the Product and returning to CommodityLogic all Confidential Information and copies thereof.
+User may terminate this Agreement at any time prior to expiration of the Evaluation Period by ceasing to access or utilize the Product and returning to CommodityLogic all Confidential Information and copies thereof.
 CommodityLogic may terminate this Agreement upon notice to User, subject to User's obligation to cease access and utilization of the Product and to return to CommodityLogic all Confidential Information, including all copies thereof.
 Likewise should CommodityLogic terminate this Agreement, it will return all Confidential Information to User.
 The obligations in Section 2 above shall survive the termination of this Agreement.
-If this Agreement is not terminated prior to the conclusion of the Beta Test, this Agreement shall terminate automatically upon the end of the Beta Test period set forth in Section 3 and following User ceasing to access and utilize the Product and the return to CommodityLogic of the Confidential Information.
+If this Agreement is not terminated prior to the conclusion of the Evaluation Period, this Agreement shall terminate automatically upon the conclusion of the Evaluation Period, following User ceasing to access and utilize the Product, and the return to CommodityLogic of the Confidential Information.

 6. Risks/Warranties.

 A. User understands that the Product may have errors and may produce unexpected results.
-User agrees that any access and use of the Beta Test version of the Product, whether as part of this Beta Test or otherwise, will be entirely at User's own risk.
+User agrees that any access and use of the Product during the Evaluation Period will be entirely at User's own risk.
 User agrees to backup data and take other appropriate measures to protect its internal programs and data.
 User agrees not to allow any third party to use the Product on User's hardware or otherwise.

 B. THE PRODUCT AND ANY SUPPORT FROM COMMODITYLOGIC ARE PROVIDED "AS IS" AND WITHOUT WARRANTY, EXPRESS OR IMPLIED, AND COMMODITYLOGIC SPECIFICALLY DISCLAIMS ANY IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-IN NO EVENT WILL EITHER PARTY BE LIABLE FOR ANY DAMAGES, INCLUDING BUT NOT LIMITED TO ANY LOST PROFITS, LOST SAVINGS OR ANY INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES, WHETHER RESULTING FROM IMPAIRED OR LOST DATA, SOFTWARE OR COMPUTER FAILURE OR ANY OTHER CAUSE, EVEN IF THE PARTY IS ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR FOR ANY THIRD PARTY CLAIM.
+IN NO EVENT WILL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR ANY INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES, INCLUDING BUT NOT LIMITED TO ANY LOST PROFITS OR LOST SAVINGS, WHETHER RESULTING FROM IMPAIRED OR LOST DATA, SOFTWARE OR COMPUTER FAILURE OR ANY OTHER CAUSE, EVEN IF THE PARTY IS ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR OF ANY THIRD PARTY CLAIM.

 7. Governing Law.
 This Agreement is to be governed by, construed and enforced according to the laws of the State of New York, without regard to its conflict of laws principles.